Report on Risks and Opportunities

 Risks and opportunities are inherent to entrepreneurial activity.
 We have put systems and processes in place to identify risks at an early stage and to counteract them by taking appropriate action.
-Within the company, opportunity management is an integral component of internal decision-making processes such as short- and medium-term operational planning and intra-year business plans.
+Within the company, opportunity management is an integral component of internal decision-making processes such as short- and medium-term planning and intra-year business plans.

-In our internal risk reporting, risks are defined as possible future events or developments that could lead to a negative deviation from our (financial) targets.
-In parallel, opportunities are defined as possible events or developments that imply a positive deviation from our planned (financial) targets.
+In our internal risk reporting, risks are defined as potential future events or developments that could lead to a negative deviation from our (financial) targets.
+In parallel, opportunities are defined as potential events or developments that imply a positive deviation from our planned (financial) targets.
 Identified future events and expected developments are taken into account in internal planning provided that it can be assumed that their occurrence is likely in the planning period.
-The risks and opportunities presented in the following risk and opportunities report are those possible future events that could respectively lead to a negative or positive deviation from the topics covered by planning.
+The risks and opportunities presented in the following risk and opportunities report are those potential future events that could respectively lead to a negative or positive deviation from the topics covered by planning.

 The objective of our risk management activities is to recognize, assess and manage risks early on and to implement appropriate measures to minimize them.
 The responsibilities, objectives and processes of risk management are described in our internal risk management guidelines.
 The business heads, managing directors of our subsidiaries, and the heads of Group functions are specified as employees with responsibility for risks.
 The group of consolidated companies for risk reporting purposes is the same as the group of consolidated companies for the consolidated financial statements.
 Every six months, the risk owners assess their risk status and report their risk portfolio to Risk Management.
 We use special risk management software in the context of these activities.